Short-eared dog: Reproduction and behavior

-This species has some unique behaviors not typical to other canids.
+This species has some behaviors not typical for other canids.
 Females of this species are about one-third larger than males.
 The excited male sprays a musk produced by the tail glands.
 It prefers a solitary lifestyle, in forest areas.
 It avoids humans in its natural environment.
 Agitated males raise the hairs on their backs.

 The lifespan and gestation period of the short-eared dog are unknown, although sexual maturity is reached at three years of age, relatively late compared to other canid species.

 Threats, survival, and ecological concerns

 Feral dogs pose a prominent threat to the population of short-eared dogs, as they facilitate the spread of diseases, such as canine distemper and rabies, to the wild population.
 The short eared dog suffers greatly from loss of habitat.
 There is a significant amount of disturbance in formerly remote South American forests, and almost no habitat except where daily human settler and prospector traffic destroys or exposes their dens.
 Humans also contribute to their extermination by degradation of the species' natural habitat and the general destruction of tropical rainforests.